john0x01/react-express-dashboard/README.md

 ./start.sh
 ```

-## How does it works?
+## Como funciona / How does it works?

 ### Requesting data

+Uma vez que a aplicação está rodando, o componente `App.jsx` fará um GET via axios ao servidor e armazenará o conteúdo recebido
-Once the application is running, the component `App.jsx` will make an axios request to the server and store the received data.
+Once the application is running, the component `App.jsx` will make a GET request via axios to the server and store the received data.

 ```
 const [backendData, setBackendData] = useState([{}])